 Safety and reliability are critical in a GMP manufacturing and packaging environment and automation can significantly reduce one of the biggest risks to both – human error.
-Automation of processes can create better consistency and accuracy by eliminating human error in specific tasks such as for example bottle filling and labelling.
+Automation of processes can create better consistency and accuracy by eliminating human error in specific tasks such as for example bottle filling and labeling.

-Regulatory compliance an also benefit from automated production and processes.
+Regulatory compliance can also benefit from automated production and processes.
 It is critical that drugs manufactured or packaged are of a minimum standard required by both the regulatory authority and the pharma client.
 Automation will often bring better dependability and assurance that a packaging or labelling process will be executed as designed every time, removing the risk of human error which is more prone to deviations.

-Improving labelling processes
+Improving labeling processes

 Clinical trials require each product to be identical in appearance as variations can influence the results, invalidating the study.
-Technical advances in camera vision and verification systems over the last decade have allowed companies to replace manual inspection with an automated equivalent to ensure the uniform presentation of packaging and labelling, at a faster pace.
+Technical advances in camera vision and verification systems over the last decade have allowed companies to replace manual inspection with an automated equivalent to ensure the uniform presentation of packaging and labeling, at a faster pace.